We're heading down home… to your farms! Urban, suburban, or rural — whatever you're growing and doing, we want to see it.

 Our shed/barn/second garage… it is what we want it to be.
 On one side we store the mower and sweeper, firewood, and other stuff.
 The other side is where I store my feed and brood my chicks.
 The loft holds mostly junk right now, but I plan to clean it up soon as possible coop space.
 Currently, my chickens are confined almost exclusively to their coop when there is snow on the ground, and every inch of coop space is precious.

 Please give Wild Oaks Poultry Farm a warm welcome in the comments!
-Be sure to visit their blog!

 We only recommend products and services we wholeheartedly endorse.
 This post may contain special links through which we earn a small commission if you make a purchase (though your price is the same).